beckym223/Loan_Default_Prediction/writeup.md

-# Title

 ## Introduction to data
->TODO: Where we got it, what it's used for

-This dataset has 255,347 cases and 17 predictor columns.
+This dataset on Loan Default Prediction comes from Kaggle and has 255,347 cases and 17 predictor columns.
 When we one-hot encoded the categorical features we ended up with 24 predictors.
 None of the variables were highly correlated with each other and there were no outliers.
 We also standardized the numeric variables.
 The predictor names are as follows:

 **Numeric**
 - `Age`